Home / Pre-Order / Pricing Predictions

 FREQUENTLY ASKED QUESTIONS

-How much will GTA 6 cost?
+How much does GTA 6 cost?

-Will GTA 6 be the first $100 AAA game?
+Did GTA 6 become the first $100 AAA game?